gjbex/training-material/Debugging/README.md

 1. `DropIn`: illustration of how to write drop-in replacements for functions in libraries.
-1. `fUnit`: very simple illustration of how to use the fUnit testing framework for testing Fortran code.
+1. `fUnit`: very simple illustration of how to use the fUnit testing framework for Fortran unit testing.
 1. `Gdb`: some sample code to illustrate using GDB.
 1. `MPI`: MPI code to illustrate using Allinea DDT.
 1. `Pfunit`: very simple illustration of how to use the pFUnit testing